corycates8298/Prediction-Analyses/README.md

 ![Alt Text](https://github.com/corycates8298/Prediction-Analyses/blob/main/Image8.png?raw=true)

+- This is a pretty positive correlation with r at 0.57.
+X increases and so does Y. Which makes sense, it's the actual list price.
+Actual price includes markup for profit.

+## Recommendations

+My recommendation is to pay attention to some of the visualizations discribed above.
+Most particularly, the Outlet Size, Location, and Item MRP.
+They seem to play a pretty strong role in determining what the sales patterns are.

+Although, this analysis wasn't 100% conclusive, the overall MAE and RMSE numbers that I have provided, may give you some insight into what the future wholes for your sales.
+Please contact us if you need any further clarification.

 ## Contributing

 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.